nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_hand_spec.md

 ## Overview ##

 One of the important parts of the ITK3 messaging distribution is the message handling specification.
 The handling specification consists of a set of "keys" which allow the sender to send information in the ITK3 MessageHeader to the recipient, to indicate how the received message should be processed (handled).
-The handling specification is implemented by adding a complex extension called the ITKMessageHandling Extension to the ITK3 MessageHeader profile.
+The handling specification is implemented by adding a complex extension called the ITKMessageHandling Extension to the ITK3 MessageHeader Profile.
 This extension contains a number of extension elements(keys) which are used to control messaging behaviour, such as when to send an acknowledgement.

 **Important Note 1: There is no default behaviour for any handling keys unless specified by the Payload specification.
 For example, the Payload specification may mandate that a particular handling key always be populated or define some default behaviour for a particular key.
 The Payload specification must always be consulted when implementing handling key behaviour on a sending or receiving system.**